ponder implies a careful weighing of a problem or, often, prolonged inconclusive thinking about a matter.

 I've been meditating a career change for months.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'meditate'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'meditate.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Latin meditatus, past participle of meditari, frequentative of medēri to remedy — more at medical